GalaxyGamingBoy/gmessenger-server/docs/GMessenger.md

 ## Channels*
 Each server will have its own list of channels.
-Each channel will have its own UUID that gets encoded to B64 Channels can NOT be deleted.
+Each channel will have its own account
+Channels can NOT be deleted.

 ### Create channel*